Competitive Start Fund (CSF) International Entrepreneurs - 50,000 euro investment to grow your business in Ireland

 For information, download CSF Assessment 1 Scoring Guidelines.

-All applicants will be notified by email of the result of this assessment on 28th September 2016.
-If they are successful, they will be invited to present a short investment pitch to the panel on 18th November 2016 (Assessment Part 2).
+If applicants are successful, they will be invited to present a short investment pitch to the panel (Assessment Part 2) in Ireland.

 Assessment Part 2